danielpatterson1/Daniel-Patterson-portfolio/Work-wins.md

 ---

-### Additional Reporting & Leadership Briefings
+## Additional Reporting & Leadership Briefings

-Beyond the flagship projects above, I've built and presented several other operational reports reviewed directly by senior leadership in high-stakes settings.
+Beyond the flagship projects above, I've built and presented several other operational reports reviewed directly by senior leadership.

 - **Medicaid Performance Dashboard** — Built and automated a recurring Medicaid operations dashboard consolidating key performance metrics into a single leadership-facing view, complete with a supporting user guide.
 Refined across multiple leadership review cycles based on direct executive feedback.
 - **Vendor Account Wind-Down Reporting** — Partnered cross-functionally to build a dashboard tracking the wind-down of a major vendor account relationship, giving leadership clear visibility into balance movement over time.
 Presented directly to the executive team with strong positive feedback.